 Visit the bears at Northwest Trek

 Come visit both black bears and grizzly bears at Northwest Trek and learn more about what makes them so special to the Pacific Northwest.
-Guests can now get an even better view of the grizzlies than previous years, thanks to a brand-new overlook platform.
+Guests can now get an even better view of the grizzlies than previous years, thanks to an overlook platform.
 Positioned above the fence from the upper walking path, the platform gives a 180-degree clear view over the habitat– perfect for bear-spotting (and photos, too).